sophgo/tpu-mlir/docs/developer_manual/source_en/03_user_interface.rst

    * - output_names
      - N
      - The names of the output.
 Use the output of the model if not specified, otherwise use the specified names as the output
+   * - add_postprocess
+     - N
+     - add postprocess op into bmodel, set the type of post handle op such as yolov3/yolov3_tiny/yolov5/ssd
    * - test_input
      - N
      - The input file for validation, which can be an image, npy or npz.
 No validation will be carried out if it is not specified